google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Get the contents

-We'll use `statementToCode` to get the code for the blocks attached to the statement input of our `object` block.
+We'll use `statementToCode` to get the code for the blocks attached to the statement input of the `object` block.

 `statementToCode` does three things:
 - Finds the first block connected to the named statement input (the second argument)